geoffreytools/type-lenses/README.md

 ### `Over`

-Map over the queried piece of type with a free type
+Map over the parent type, replacing the queried piece of type with the result of applying it to the provided free type.
+Return the parent type unchanged if the query failed.

 #### Syntax
 `Over<Query, Haystack, $Type>`